 The Path to Rapid, Long Lasting Improvements

 All of your movements rely on your spine.
-My methods as a San Francisco chiropractor reflect this reality.
+Dr. Greg's methods as a San Francisco chiropractor reflect this reality.

 Our first priority is to alleviate pain.

-This draws upon my extensive knowledge of functional anatomy and my experience in Active Release Techniques™ (ART) – a series of highly effective approaches for problems with muscles, tendons, ligaments and nerves.
+Dr. Greg blends functional anatomy and Active Release Techniques™ (ART) – a series of highly effective approaches for problems with muscles, tendons, ligaments and nerves.
 ART can quickly loosen tight, overused muscles or those shortened by the buildup of internal scar tissue due to previous injuries.

-In my opinion, ART is the key to obtaining the full movement and relief which chiropractic promises.
-Thanks to this combined therapy, the pain management phase can proceed rather quickly.
+ART is the key to obtaining the full movement and relief which chiropractic promises.

 Next we increase your mobility and energy levels.